Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Interactivity is a hot point in both app and website development.
 Different elements of interaction design implemented by UX/UI specialists can significantly enforce user experience.
 For example, animation effects can transport users between different navigational contexts or reinforce the hierarchy of UI elements.

-An accomplished UI/UX designer uses A/B testing and other techniques to determine whether their design performs in a desirable way.
-Measuring and testing user behavior can significantly improve the user experience.
+An accomplished UI/UX designer uses A/B testing and other techniques to determine whether their design performs as intended.
+Measuring and testing user behavior can significantly improve user experience.

-However, it’s vital to note that the list above is the ideal picture of UI/UX designer activities.
+It’s vital to note that the list above is the ideal picture of UI/UX designer activities.
 Not every candidate might have the expertise to handle all these tasks.
+The reality is you probably won’t need one with all of them.

-The truth is that you probably don’t need all of them.
-That’s why you’d better find a designer capable of performing not all the tasks but the job currently required for your business.
+Therefore, you should find a designer capable of performing not all the tasks but the ones currently required for your company’s growth.

 A great example of how hiring a UI/UX designer doesn’t mean starting everything from scratch is one of our cases — Perfekto.
 This YC startup already had a solid brand system when we met for the first time.
-However, with a clean UI and intuitive UX, Awesomic designed a new mobile-friendly website.
+However, with a clean UI and intuitive UX, Awesomic matched them to a UI/UX specialist who designed a new mobile-friendly website for them.

 “Okay, but aren’t UI and UX different?
 Shouldn't our company have two independent experts?”
 If such thoughts are bothering you, here is the answer.

-Yes, UX and UI can be viewed as separate design fields.
-Yes, you can have both a UX and UI designer working together on a single project, having distinctive roles and responsibilities.
+UX and UI can be viewed as separate design fields.
+Yes, you can have a UX and a UI designer working together on a single project, having distinctive roles and responsibilities.

 To weigh the pros and cons, you have to distinguish between UI and UX designer skills.
 Here are the most important of them grouped by the activity type: